pip-services-infra/pip-services-counters-node/doc/Deployment.md

 ## <a name="seneca"></a> Seneca Plugin

-The Counters microservice can also be used as a Seneca plugin.
+The PerfMon microservice can also be used as a Seneca plugin.
 To learn more about Seneca microservices framework to go http://senecajs.org

 **Step 1.** Include dependency into **package.json** file: